-This article investigates the lasting impact of historical-political tragedies on current political behavior, focusing on Chile's Estallido Social protests (2019-2020) and the Constituent Plebiscite (2020-2023).
-Using social media data to analyze political memory, the study suggests that protests serve as a strategic engagement tool in municipalities with vivid recollections of past violence from the Pinochet dictatorship.
-Least squares analyses show that municipalities with pre-1970 military bases had heightened protest activity but reduced constitutional voting involvement, without a clear political coalition bias.
-The 2SLS estimations link this to the long-term effects of political victimization during Pinochet's regime and social media remembrance of the 1973 coup violence.
-The evidence suggests that while collective memories of political violence may encourage active protest participation, they can also weaken the relationship between voters and political elites, influencing voting behavior.
+This article investigates the enduring impact of historical-political tragedies on current political behavior, focusing on Chile's "Estallido Social" protests (2019-2020) and the Constituent Plebiscite (2020-2023).
+Utilizing social media data to analyze political memory, the study suggests that protests serve as a strategic engagement tool in municipalities with vivid recollections of past violence, such as Chile's era of institutional violence under Pinochet dictatorship.
+Least squares analyses indicate that Chilean municipalities with pre-1970 military bases experienced heightened protest activity but showed reduced involvement in constitutional voting, without a clear lean towards any political coalition.
+The 2SLS estimations link this phenomenon to the long-term effects of political victimization during Pinochet's regime and the social media remembrance on the 1973 coup violence.
+The evidence suggests that while collective memories on political violence may encourage active protest participation, it can also weaken the relationship between voters and political elites, influencing voting behavior.